-8 Secrets Your Body Language Is Revealing About You
+Are Crossed Arms Rude?
+8 Secrets Your Body Language Reveals About You

 Whether you (or they!) know it, other people are always reading your body language for secret clues about you.
 Find out what your gestures and movements are saying with these expert insights.

 If you want your body language to show you’re listening to another person, make eye contact.
 But limit it: An overly aggressive eye lock can be read as threatening.
-“When you give more than 80 percent, the person you are communicating with will feel uncomfortable,” explains Janine Driver, author of the New York Times best seller You Can’t Lie to Me.
+“When you give more than 80 percent, the person you are communicating with will feel uncomfortable,” explains Janine Driver, author of the New York Times bestseller You Can’t Lie to Me.
 Give too little (40 percent or less) and it can be a sign of deceit.
 The magic number?
 60 percent, or a little more than half.
 “Give them eye contact, then slightly glance away.”
-Knowing these body language tricks will give you exactly what you want from life.
+Find out more small habits that can actually reveal a lot about your personality.

 Sitting with legs spread